Abortion in Poland: 2020 Constitutional Tribunal ruling

 On 22 October 2020, the Constitutional Tribunal, consisting mainly of judges appointed by the ruling party Law and Justice (PiS), declared the law authorising abortions for malformed fetuses to be unconstitutional, effectively banning most of the small number of official abortions carried out in Poland.
 Street protests by people opposed to the ruling took place on 22 October, and in 60 Polish towns on the night of 23 October, and again on 24 October, in the town centres, in front of PiS offices, and in front of the office of religious administrations.
 On 25 October, protesters staged sit-ins in Catholic churches, disrupting Sunday Mass in several cities, including Katowice and Poznań.

 On 23 October, the prime minister Mateusz Morawiecki issued an order for the Military Gendarmerie to help the civilian police in the "protection of safety and public order" starting from 28 October 2020; a nationwide women's strike was scheduled for that day.
 The official reason for the order was the COVID-19 pandemic in Poland.
 TVN24 commented that the order was issued during the women's rights protests.
 The Polish Ministry of Defence stated on Twitter that the Military Gendarmerie's policing role was "standard" and unrelated to the women's rights protests.

 UN independent human rights experts criticize the Poland court's ruling for a near complete ban on abortions on the grounds of fatal or severe foetal impairment.
 They also called the Polish authorities to respect the rights of men and women protesting against the court's ruling.

 On 30 October 2020, about 100,000 people took to the streets of Warsaw in a protest against the Polish authorities over the ruling on abortion rights.

+Since the ruling several women died from a septic shock, after the doctors refused to perform an abortion in fear of the legal persectution.
+Following their deaths, over 70 protests took place, both in Poland and abroad, under the slogan of 'No more [women]' ('Ani Jednej Więcej').

 Stances of political parties

 Confederation wants to "protect human life from the moment of conception".
-Ruling Law and Justice supports abortion only in case of danger to woman's health and rape.
+Law and Justice supports abortion only in case of danger to woman's health and rape.
 Civic Platform wants to allow abortion for socioeconomic reasons.
 The Left supports abortion on demand up to the 12th week of pregnancy.

+2023 parliamentary elections

+Prior to the 2023 Polish parliamentary election, Fundacja na Rzecz Kobiet i Planowania Rodziny (FEDERA, Foundation for Women and Family Planning) created an election guide informing voters on each party's political stance on sexual education, sexual health and women's rights.
+The guide assessed parties based on their stance on: